Homogenization framework for rigid and non-rigid foldable origami metamaterials: Validation

 where $\mathbf{S}$ is the compliance matrix in \Cref{complMtx}, $h$ is the height of the origami sheet, and $[\mathbf{ABD}]$ is the homogenized matrix in \Cref{plateConst}.

 To set a baseline for comparison, we solved a detailed FE model of the origami sheet with identical parameters of the homogenized models, as listed in \Cref{MiuraProperties}.
+Standard practice in homogenization applied to both periodic porous composites~\citep{hollister1992comparison} and origami metamaterials~\citep{vasudevan2024homogenization} shows that a detailed FE model is sufficient to validate the result from homogenization.
 To determine the elastic constants, we use a specimen with seven unit cells on each side of the sheet, adding up to 49 unit cells.
 On the other hand, for $G_{12}$ we examine a rectangular domain of 3 by 21 unit cells to avoid in-plane bending~\citep{vasudevan2024homogenization}.
 Although homogenization assumes an infinite tessellation of unit cells, a convergence test on the detailed FE model shows that 7 by 7 unit cells (or 3 by 21 for shear modulus) is a sufficient tessellation size.
 Simulations of six mechanical tests, shown in \Cref{fig:modelsError}, are required to determine all the elastic constants.
+To reduce the boundary effect, we measure the strain or curvature of the unit cell at the center of the tessellation and compute the reference elastic constants.

 \Cref{fig:modelsErrora} shows a uniaxial extension test with a roller boundary condition on the left boundary and a small displacement on the right boundary to generate an in-plane strain $e_1$.
 The resulting stress $\sigma_1$ and transverse strain $e_2$ are measured to obtain the Young's modulus $E_1 = \sigma_1/e_1$ and the Poisson's ratio $\nu_{12}=-e_2/e_1$. \Cref{fig:modelsErrorb} shows the uniaxial extension along $x_2$, with a roller boundary condition on the bottom boundary and a displacement on the top.
 Measuring the stress $\sigma_2$ gives the Young's modulus $E_2 = \sigma_2/e_2$. \Cref{fig:modelsErrorc} is a shear test with the left boundary fully fixed and a displacement in $x_2$ applied on the right boundary.
 The shear modulus is $G_{12}=\sigma_{12}/(2e_{12})$.
 An additional roller boundary condition is required for the above tests to prevent global bending and twisting.